TheSpiritMan/Production-Ready/README.md

 ### Production ENV:
 - There are many factors that decides whether your application is production ready or not.

-#### Migration Ready:
+#### Portable
-- Make sure your application can be deployed in many architecture environments.
+- Make sure your application can be moved from one machine to another and can be deployed in many architecture environments.
-- Contanerized your application using Dockerfile.
+- Portable can be possible by contanerizing application into docker images.

 #### Light Weight
 - To make sure that your application is production ready, run `npm run build`.
 This command will generate production ready light weight artifact for next js application.